 Bluetooth Vs Wireless Keyboard: The Comparison

 You aren’t the only one who doesn’t understand that Bluetooth and Wireless connections are different things.
 It is confusing for most people.
-Bluetooth is a wireless connection that uses wireless device technology.
-Bluetooth is not the only wireless technology that uses it.
+Bluetooth uses wireless device technology.
 Although they are different technologies, the performance and name of both are somewhat similar.

 Built-In Bluetooth Feature